-O‘Dunn Fine Art represents select mid-career and established painters in oil, pastel, acrylic, and watercolor.
-Each piece is hand-picked to showcase the style and virtuosity of the artist.
-California landscapes, as well as portraits, seascapes, and florals, have been beautifully rendered by these artists.
+O‘Dunn Fine Art represents select mid-career and established painters in oil, pastel, and watercolor.
+They are award winners, authors, and nationally known American artists.
+Each landscape, portrait, seascape, abstract, figure and floral has been selected to showcase the style and virtuosity of the artist.

 STANISLAUS J. SOWINSKI known as "Stan" to friends and family, was born in Milwaukee in 1927, and died at his home in Rancho Bernardo in January, 2010.

 Stan studied art in Milwaukee before joining the Navy in 1945 and painted during his entire 26-year military career.
 Retiring in 1971, Stan painted, taught art courses, exhibited and completed many special commissions in the San Diego area.
 Recent installations include a 6' X 18' oil diptych for UCSD, and altar design plus five large oil paintings, for Saint Mary's Church in Escondido, CA.

 Stan Sowinski was an accomplished painter, iconographer, illustrator and teacher.
 He is listed in AskArt, and Davenport's Guide, and is included in the International Who's Who, Who's Who in the West, Who's Who in American Art, and Falk's Who Was Who in American Art.